teresa-chow/42-minishell/README.md

 - Lexical analysis and tokenization of command-line input

-- Parsing and syntax interpretation for complex command structures
+- Parsing and syntax interpretation for complex command structures, using an Abstract Syntax Tree (AST), represented as a binary tree

 - Process creation and management for command execution